ObiWanBonobi/Bone-Fracture-Detection/README.md

 <br>

-- Version 5 : version 4 behaved better.
+- Version 5 : shows a normal learning curve.
+This is the model that was chosen.

 <br>